fenago/generative-adversarial-networks/chapter_23/Lab_18.md

 X_fakeB = (X_fakeB + 1) / 2.0
 # plot real source images

-### 23.4.
-How to Develop and Train a Pix2Pix Model

-494

 for i in range(n_samples):
 pyplot.subplot(3, n_samples, 1 + i)